The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 Upon completion of all duties arises happiness, perhaps it is relief.
 It is a time for the great mantra to play, for the flow of things to be appreciated, for recognition that That occurs Now.

 Footnote after 9 months: If your grip on your so called identity is heavy handed, perhaps because you learned lack of self-soothing and lack of self-care as a child, then you might not allow yourself relief, not just until every last duty is complete, but also some other unreasonably heavy weight of pain, suffering, or self-torturing discipline has increased to finally surpass your own personal threshold of when you'll let go a little.
 I'm saying, if you are like me, maybe lighten the heck up.
 Do your duty, sure, postpone some gratification for later better outcomes, sure, but excessive self-torture isn't necessary to allow yourself some mental relief.
-Then these benefits can come.
+Then these wise benefits can come.

 Every self: set it up as an object of devotion and worship.
 Every bit of yourself is a doorway to the infinite.
-I don't mean the continued intellectual elaboration of your thinking about it, but rather the hopefully intense encompassing and engrossing ultimately melting attentiveness you can give it or through which comes that melting or the merger into the featureless light, the white tandra, the samadhi.
+I don't mean the continued intellectual elaboration of your thinking about it, but rather the hopefully intense, encompassing and engrossing, ultimately melting attentiveness you can give it or through which comes that melting or the merger into the featureless light, the white tandra, the samadhi.

 In darshan: the desire to be out during this awareness of this, yes with forehead on the floor and the long stick asana I found the love and power and shaktipat experience of First Teacher coming toward me and pervading me and my experience exactly as and as powerfully and as intently and directionally as I with my desire oriented in devotion towards him, the saint, the True Guru.
 Did his presence enter me and suffuse my awareness from his photograph?
-Or from my devotional intention as part of my innate capacity for pervasive love, evoked in the context of satsang, chant, meditation, darshan, and puja.
+Or from my devotional intention as part of my innate capacity for pervasive love, evoked in the context of satsang, chant, meditation, darshan.
 More than meeting in the middle, desire meeting love, the forces pass through and empower and strengthen each other.
 Om Namo Bhagavate ...
 Om Namo ...
 Om Why would I ever stop expressing this!
 Om ..

-[I'll clarify the point here: after 35 years of going out and having the benefit of that soothing pure restfulness when frazzled and burnt by my ego-engaged worldly periods of a day a week a quarter, after consistently finding that tandra state through my tradition's books, programs, and practices and my sincere and faithful engagement with them, finally after so long I noticed that maybe I might make use of my own desire for this oneness to be part of my normal awareness.
+[I'll clarify the point here: after 35 years of going Out and having the benefit of that soothing pure restfulness when frazzled and burnt by my ego-engaged worldly periods of a day a week a quarter, after consistently finding that tandra state through my tradition's books, programs, and practices and my sincere and faithful engagement with them, finally after so long I noticed that maybe I might make use of my own desire for this oneness to be part of my normal awareness.
 Remembering my own desire, after coming back from tandra, I returned to tandra.
 Remembering it, my normal consciousness became suffused with something different.
-This desire is the pole star, providing an orientation for consciousness, intention, and re-focussing, after tandra erases all thought and emotional echoes of past actions.
+The key, this desire, is the pole star, providing an orientation for consciousness, intention, and re-focussing, after tandra erases all thought and emotional echoes of past actions.
 Since confusion arises in the disciple doing their sadhana, seeking liberation vaguely or in some long term but without immediacy, then with no direction, no where to go to achieve the goal, having erased even desire, I sit resting only until interest arises and then I return to wander aimlessly through normal worldly life again.
-But with mumukshutva, with the desire for liberation, the direction is clear, and the return to consciousness is not so much as in the past an opportunity to wander again, but an opportunity to rest my forehead again at the feet of the true Guru and experience the love and merger in an intent focus in him, that he knows and experiences.
+But with mumukshutva, with the desire for liberation, the direction is clear, and the return to consciousness is not so much as in the past an opportunity to wander again, but now an opportunity to rest my forehead again at the feet of the true Guru and experience the love and merger in an intent focus in him, that he knows and experiences.
 Without that desire is 35 years of aimlessness even in the sadhana of a devotee.
 With that desire is direct immediate experience as deep and pure and encompassing as can be.
 Therefore cultivate the desire for liberation.]

 Devotion makes the finite infinite.